alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Normalising values into separate tables defeats the primary goals of **simplicity and performance**<sup>pg 84</sup>.
     - Dimensional model consciously breaks traditional data modelling rules to focus on simplicity and performance, not on transaction processing efficiencies<sup>pg 104</sup>.
 - Document the attribute definitions, interpretations and origins in the metadata (metadata is analogous to the DW/BI encyclopedia.
 Be vigilant about populating<sup>pg 173</sup>.
+- The customer dimension is typically the most challenging dimension for any DW/BI system:
+    - Extremely deep (many millions of rows), extremely wide (hundreds of attributes), subject to rapid change, and often represents an amalgamation of data from multiple internal and external source systems<sup>pg 233</sup>.
+    - The data warehouse is the foundation that supports the panoramic 360-degree view of your customers<sup>pg 232</sup>.
+    - You can build a single customer dimension that us the "best of breed" choice among a number of available customer data sources, and is likely a distillation of data from several operational systems within the organisation<sup>pg 256</sup>.
+The attributes in the customer dimension should represent the "best" source available in the enterprise<sup>pg 257</sup>.
+    - Effective consolidation of customer data depends on a balance of capturing the data as accurately as possible in the source systems, coupled with powerful data cleaning/merging tools in the ETL process<sup>pg 258</sup>.

 #### Dimension Table Techniques